webix-hub/docs/data/desktop/sidebar.md

 defines if the Sidebar will be shown in the collapsed state or in the expanded one

-- value			boolean			true for collapsed state, false for the expanded one
+- value	- {boolean}	true for collapsed state, false for the expanded one

 ~~~js
 webix.ui({